A work from home policy has its advantages, but there are potential drawbacks to consider.

-A work from home policy can be a recruiting draw, but it's also recently had its fair share of backlash.
+A work from home policy can be a recruiting draw, but it's also had its fair share of backlash.
 Fast Company reports how IBM decided to reverse their work from home policy from being extremely flexible to requiring employees to move back to various office locations.
 According to Fast Company, IBM's actions mirror those of Yahoo in 2014 and it's yet to be determined whether IBM's decision could have similar negative consequences for their business.

 Signs the Pendulum May Be Swinging